 I find great joy in teaching and mentoring.
-It has been my pleasure to teach many courses over the last several years and to build relationships with both undergraduates and graduate students.
+It has been my pleasure to teach many university courses over the last several years and to build relationships with undergraduates, graduate, and postdoctoral students.

 INSTRUCTOR OF RECORD: